 So, you’re ready to make a new video project?
 Now that you’ve got the aspect ratio squared away, it’s time to plan your shots.
 We have some opinions on whose software is best for that, but we’ll let you decide.

-We have a free storyboard template to help you plan your next masterpiece, and get it in the right aspect ratio.
+We have a free storyboard template to help you plan your next masterpiece.